 The Science of Music

-HAWK is currently being applied to the hands of pianists while they are playing!
-Using the unique algorithms within HAWK, we can analyse technique, use HAWK as a teaching tool and provide a precise analysis of playing styles to pianstis that has never previously been possible.
+HAWK is currently being applied to the hands of musicians while they are playing!
+Using the unique algorithms within HAWK, we can analyse technique, use HAWK as a teaching tool and provide a precise analysis of playing styles to instrumentalists that has not previously been possible.

 Kinect for Rehabilitation